infinitusposs/Writing-using-Air-Gestures/README.md

 This project is a combination of object detection and image classification based on the IOS edge device.
 Through the device’s camera, detecting the user’s fingertip and tracking the movement of the fingertip with a black line.
 And then using image classification to recognize the digits that users have written.

-> Instructions: one finger for drawing, two fingers for pasue drawing, three fingers for clearing the screen.
+> Instructions: one finger for drawing, two fingers for pausing drawing, three fingers for clearing the screen.

 # ![Image description](https://docs.google.com/uc?export=download&id=1tG3LsgnMbuZcsekFZQT9Ya6_RaFptNnz)